Great League Tier List

 With this increase in stats, Medicham has a better time dealing with Pokémon that normally used to give it trouble in the past such as Azumaril.
 There are many ways to use Medicham depending on your movesets.

-Some like to run Power-Up Punch to make those Counters hurt even more, Ice Punch to help take down those pesky Flying types which can give Medicham trouble, and even Psychic to deal heavy STAB damage.
+Some like to run Power-Up Punch to make those Counters hurt even more, Ice Punch to help take down those pesky Flying types that can give Medicham trouble, and even Psychic to deal heavy STAB damage.

 Closers